We’re pleased to introduce the first release of the e-NABLE Web Central app!

 Assembler: The Assembler role is for those who wish to assemble e-NABLE devices.
 This role will provide access to the Volunteering page, where you can browse available cases and offer to help.
 Note that you will only be able to offer to help on cases seeking device types for which you have the corresponding Credly badge (see “Credly Badges” below for more information).
 Once assembled, the Assembler will send the finished device to the end-user for testing and feedback.

-Expert: The Expert role is for those who are familiar with a wide range of e-NABLE device designs and the proper methods for determining the correct sizing for those devices.
-Experts are responsible for reviewing the sizing photos/videos uploaded by Users and making recommendations for the e-NABLE device designs and scales that would be most appropriate for the recipient in question.
-Experts are also responsible for reviewing test devices submitted by other volunteers and deciding whether they should be approved for that device design.
+Experienced Volunteer: The Experienced Volunteer role is for those who are familiar with a wide range of e-NABLE device designs and the proper methods for determining the correct sizing for those devices.
+Experienced Volunteers are responsible for reviewing the sizing photos/videos uploaded by Users and making recommendations for the e-NABLE device designs and scales that would be most appropriate for the recipient in question.
+Experienced Volunteers are also responsible for reviewing test devices submitted by other volunteers and deciding whether they should be approved for that device design.

 Matcher: The Matcher role is for those who help to match e-NABLE volunteers with individuals who are seeking devices.
 The Matcher also monitors cases to ensure they are progressing and can intervene if needed to help move a case to completion.